Bagpipes for weddings, funerals, parties, etc. Solo piper or band options available.

 I will typically play 15 minute sets with approximately 3 to 5 tunes per set.
 This seems to be a good balance for a solo piper as bagpipes alone can become hard to listen to for an extended period of time.

 I learned and began playing Bagpipes in 2001 with the Quittapahilla Highlanders in Annville PA.
 Since then I have played with 3 other bands and I am currently acting Pipe Major for the Lochiel Emerald Society Pipes and Drums in Harrisburg PA.
 Some of the more notable gigs I have had the honor to be a part of have been opening for Rod Steward and the The Coldstream Guards, and performing several pieces with The Chieftains.
 I also performed at the Pennsylvania Renaissance Faire for two seasons.
+Most recently, I performed with The Piano Guys during their concert in Shippensburg, PA.

 Additional Booking Notes